-Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
-Level 2: Intensive Support Sta Appropriate Administration - n appropriate when supports hav put in place in the classroom to behavior but the behavior has continued to negatively affect t learning of the students and ot Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).
-Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVE 1 L LEVEL LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Fighting • Physical aggression with another student (e.g., shoving or pushing). • • Minor fighting (may include incidents resulting in minor injuries) • • • • Fire Setting/Arson Starting a fire; destruction of property as result of starting a fire. • • s • MUST BE REPORTED TO FIRE DEPARTMENT NYS Fire Code §401.3 Gambling • Requiring the use of money or exchangeable goods. • • Hallway Misbehavior T T • Running, making excessive noise or loitering. • • Harassment Based on Race, Ethnicity, Gender/Gender Identity, Sexual Orientation, Disability or Religion, Including Cyber- harassment, Against Members of the School Community • Minor harassment (e.g., verbal discriminatory actions). • • Physical contact in a manner intended to be offensive, threatening or intimidating. • •
+INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: ClassroomLevel 2: Intensive Supporsupport and Studentand Appropriate AdministSupport Team - may beappropriate when studenthas no prior incidents andinterventions have notbeen put in place.behavior, but the behaviocontinued to negatively afthe learning of the student tration en n place ess or has offect Level 3: Short-Term Suspension - may be appropriate when interventions and supports have been put in place, but the behavior is escalating (repeated offenses).
+Long T - may when s behavi affects 4: Request for erm Suspension be appropriate student's or seriously the safety of in the school.
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION False Activation of a Fir e Alarm • Grades K to 4 • • • Fire Department must be notified.
+Grades 5 to 12 • • Fire Department must be notified.
+Fighting Physical aggression with a shoving or pushing) another student (e.g., • • Minor fighting (may incluminor injuries) ide incidents resulting in • • • Fire Setting/Arson Starting a fire; destruction of starting a fire. n of property as a result • • • MUST BE REPORTED TO FIRE DEPARTMENT NYS Fire Code §401.3 Gambling Requiring the use of mon goods ey or exchangeable • • Misbehavior in Non-ins (e.g. hallway, lunchroor Running, making excessiv objects; picking on, bothe students • • Failure to follow direction threat of harm to another leading to the harm of other r person or directly • • •